bioinfostudio/read-alignment/markdowns/02_alignment.md

 The first argument for `bwa` is the basename of the index for the genome to be searched; in our case this is `human_g1k_v37.fasta`.

-Align the reads from Blood samples using the following command:
-You DO NOT need to run this command.
-This has already been run for you.

      bwa mem -M -t 1 -R "@RG\tSM:Blood\tID:ERR059356\tLB:lb\tPL:ILLUMINA" bwa_index/human_g1k_v37.fasta SM_Blood_ID_ERR059356.subset_R1.fastq.gz SM_Blood_ID_ERR059356.subset_R2.fastq.gz > SM_Blood.sam